LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 in the *masker stream* were additionally labeled as “responses to foils” to aid in assessing failures to selectively attend to the target stream.

+In both experiments, response accuracy and latency were analyzed with (generalized) linear mixed-effects regression models, using `lme4`[@BatesEtAl2015] version `1.1.12` in the `R` statistical computing environment.[@R3.3.1]  A model for listener sensitivity was constructed to predict probability of button press at each timing slot of the trial (one timing slot per stimulus letter), given fixed-effect predictors specifying trial parameters (maintain/switch, anechoic/reverberant, and gender match/mismatch) and a random intercept estimated for each listener.
+An inverse probit link function was used to transform button press probabilities (bounded between 0 and 1) into unbounded continuous values suitable for linear modeling.
+The general form of this model is given in (@eq-mod-probit), where $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability of button press, $X$ is the design matrix of trial parameters, and $\beta$ is the vector of parameter coefficients to be estimated.

+(@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$

+This model has the convenient advantage that coefficient estimates are interpretable as differences in $d^\prime$ between different experimental conditions.[@DeCarlo1998; @SheuEtAl2008; @McCloyLee2015]  Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise similar to the analysis of response accuracy / sensitivity.

 ### Analysis of pupil diameter
 Recordings of pupil diameter for each trial were epoched from -0.5 to 6 seconds, with 0 seconds defined as the onset of the pre-trial cue.
 Periods where eye